What you need to know about TMJ, TMD, and Jaw Pain

 If you suspect you may be suffering from TMD, or at least exhibiting the symptoms of TMD, the first step is to get a diagnosis from a doctor or Prosthodontists like Dr. Reza Khazaie who is trained to detect and diagnose disorders of the face, mouth, and jaws.

-At Willow Pass Dental Care we can help you.
+At Willow Pass Dental Care we can help you with TMJ treatment.
 Our highly experienced dental professionals can help you determine whether or not you have TMD and recommend a course of action to treat TMD and other related maxillofacial disorders effectively.

 As with any suspicion of illness, the first step is to get a professional opinion and diagnosis before entering into treatment.